Battle of Fort Washington: Movements

-British General William Howe, after first gaining control of western Long Island in the Battle of Long Island at the end of August 1776, launched an invasion of Manhattan on September 15.
+After first gaining control of western Long Island in the Battle of Long Island at the end of August 1776, British General William Howe launched an invasion of Manhattan on September 15.
 His northward progress was checked the next day in the Battle of Harlem Heights, after which he sought to flank the strong U.S. position on the north of the island.
 After an abortive landing attempt on October 11, Howe began landing troops in southern Westchester County, New York (in today's The Bronx) on October 18, intending to cut off the Continental Army's avenue of retreat.
 Washington, aware of the danger, withdrew most of his troops north to White Plains.
-He left a garrison of 1,200 men at Fort Washington under the command of Colonel Robert Magaw; this force was inadequate to fully defend the extensive works.
-In order to monitor the U.S. garrison in the fort, Howe left Hugh Percy and a small force below Harlem Heights.
+He left a garrison of 1,200 men at Fort Washington under the command of Colonel Robert Magaw, although this force was inadequate to fully defend the extensive works in hindsight.
+Meanwhile, Howe left Hugh Percy and a small force below Harlem Heights to monitor the garrison.

 On the morning of October 27, sentries informed Magaw that Percy's troops were launching an attack supported by two frigates sailing up the Hudson.
-Magaw ordered an attack on the frigates, and both British ships were badly damaged by the guns from Fort Lee and Fort Washington.
+Magaw ordered his troops to attack the frigates, and both ships were badly damaged by the guns from Fort Lee and Fort Washington.
 The frigates could not elevate their own guns to the height of the U.S. positions.
 The British towed away the frigates, but an artillery duel continued for some time between British and U.S. gunners.

 On November 8, about two dozen U.S. soldiers drove off a slightly larger Hessian company from a forward redoubt.
 The Hessians held higher ground with better cover and had the advantage of artillery support throughout this minor skirmish, but were still unable to maintain their position.
 A single Continental soldier was wounded in the encounter while at least two Hessians had been killed and an unknown number of others wounded.
 After burning and looting the temporary structures on the site, the victors occupied it until dark when they returned to their main lines.
 By the next day the Hessians had reoccupied the spot but were quickly driven off again by a larger U.S. force.
 This time the Hessians left ten dead with, again, a single U.S. wounded.

 Because of these minor successes, Magaw became overconfident; he boasted of being able to hold the fort through a siege to the end of December.
 On November 2, Magaw's adjutant, William Demont, deserted and supplied British command with detailed plans of the fortifications.
 Percy sent the information on to Howe, who had defeated Washington a few days earlier at the Battle of White Plains.
 During the weeks between Washington's northward retreat and the British assault on the fort, reinforcements continued to trickle in to the fort, increasing the size of the garrison to nearly 3,000 men.